 Title

-Mass spectrometry peptidomics data from porcine wounds infected with Staphylococcus aureus and Pseudomonas aeruginosa and uninfected controls
+Mass spectrometry peptidomics data from porcine wounds infected with Staphylococcus aureus, Pseudomonas aeruginosa, both, and uninfected controls

 Authors

-Fredrik Forsberg1, Sven Kjellström, Jitka Petrlova, Manoj Puthia1, Artur Schmidtchen1, Johan Malmström1, Erik Hartman1
+Fredrik Forsberg1, Sven Kjellström2, Jitka Petrlova1, Manoj Puthia1, Artur Schmidtchen1, Johan Malmström3, Erik Hartman3

 Affiliations

-1. Lund University
+1 Division of Dermatology and Venereology, Department of Clinical Sciences, Lund University, Lund, Sweden

+2 Division of Mass Spectrometry, Department of Clinical Sciences, Lund University, Lund, Sweden

+2 Division of Infection Medicine, Department of Clinical Sciences Lund, Faculty of Medicine, Lund University, Lund, Sweden

 corresponding author: Fredrik Forsberg (fredrik.forsberg@med.lu.se)

 Abstract

 Recently, mass spectrometry based peptidomics studies have proven useful in the identification of biomarkers and bioactive peptide-based therapeutics.
 Here, we present a dataset consistent of temporal wound fluid peptidomics data from highly defined porcine models.
 Wound fluids from porcine wounds infected with Staphylococcus aureus and Pseudomonas aeruginosa, and uninfected controls, were sampled at different timepoints of the infection.
 Peptides were extracted from the samples, followed by liquid chromatography tandem mass spectrometry analysis in data dependent acquisition mode.
-The resulting spectra are deposited to an online repository, allowing for database searching and subsequent peptidomic analysis of the infected wound fluid peptidome.
+The resulting spectra are deposited to an online repository, allowing for database searching and subsequent peptidomic analysis of the infected and uninfected normal wound fluid peptidome.

 Background & Summary

 Peptides are short sequences of amino acids which are naturally produced in organisms, both through the translation of mRNA but importantly also through the degradation of proteins.
-These peptides play important roles in different biological systems, such as being messengers in signalling pathways1 and by providing antimicrobial properties during infection2,3,4.
-Peptidomics is the study of large sets of peptides from biological samples and has proven to be pivotal in the characterization of peptides and protein degradation under different physiological conditions as well as in the search for therapeutic peptides.
+These peptides play important roles in different biological systems, such as messengers in signalling pathways1 and by providing antimicrobial properties during infection2,3,4.
+Peptidomics is the study of large sets of peptides from biological samples and has proven to be pivotal in the characterization of peptides and protein degradation under different physiological and pathological conditions as well as in the search for therapeutic peptides.
 Identification and quantification of peptides is necessary to conduct peptidomic analyses.
 Commonly, liquid chromatographic (LC) separation followed by mass spectrometry (MS) analysis is used for this purpose5.

 During a wound infection, a combination of host and pathogen derived proteases create an environment with increased proteolytic activity.
-These proteases are utilized by the host to remodel tissue and fight the invasion of bacteria.
-It has also been speculated that similar mechanisms are utilized by the bacteria, to promote colonization6,7,8.
+The host uses proteases to remodel tissue and fight the invasion of bacteria, whereas bacterial proteases may promote colonization6,7,8.
 By investigating the resulting peptidome during different wound infection conditions, further understanding of this environment and mechanism could be gained.

 Chronic wounds pose a large economic burden on society and life quality burden for patients.
 The prevalence of these wounds is likely to increase with an aging population and more life-style related diseases9.
 Further, pathogens such as Staphylococcus aureus and Pseudomonas aeruginosa are two of the most prevalent bacteria in infected wounds10.
 They are considered of high and critical priority respectively by the World Health Organization due to their developed resistance against current antibiotics11.
 Therefore, identifying novel means of diagnosing and treating such wounds is of extreme importance.

 A study was carried out to identify differences in the peptidomic landscape of wound fluids depending on the presence and type of pathogen, while also employing a newly developed analysis algorithm with the potential to remove large amounts of redundancy in peptidomic datasets12.
 This was achieved by generating LC-MS/MS data from wound fluids derived from highly defined infected porcine wounds (Fig. 1).
 Here, we present descriptions and access to the datasets.
-We believe that the vastness of the peptidomic data yields many opportunities to analyze it using different methods to gain novel insights about the mechanisms underlying protein degradation in infected wounds.
+The extensive nature of the peptidomic data yields many opportunities to analyze it using different methods to gain novel insights about the mechanisms underlying protein degradation in infected wounds.

 Methods